 Created in 1991, CAPIC’s founders recognized that by working together they could increase the quality of professional psychology training throughout the entire education trajectory, as well as better train psychologists to serve community and population needs in California.
-CAPIC supports quality psychology training for licensure without the imprimatur of accreditation.
+CAPIC supports local, diverse and quality psychology training for licensure without the imprimatur of accreditation.

 CAPIC has a long history of being responsive to the needs of its program members, the California public mental communities they serve, and the public at large.